-Mount Everest is located at the border of Nepal and China, where the mountain is shared among the two countries.
+Mount Everest is located at the border of Nepal and China, where the two countries share the mountain.
 It is part of the Himalayan mountain range that extends to around 1500 miles (2,400 kilometers) from Afghanistan to Bhutan.
 The mountain is estimated to be around 60 millions years old.

 Where is the Trash Coming From?

 A mountaineer spends an average of two months hiking to the top of Mount Everest.
-It takes an average of 40 days for the human body to adjust to its high altitudes and freezing temperatures.
+For starters, it takes an average of 40 days for the human body to adjust to its high altitudes and freezing temperatures.
 These mountaineers carry with them fluorescent tents, climbing equipment, gas canisters, oxygen tanks, eating utensils, and other camping equipment, which they leave behind throughout their excursion.
-Random piles of trash are left along trails and camp bases.
+Due to this, random piles of Mount Everest’s trash can be found along trails and camp bases.
 Even bags filled with human feces have been left behind, with an estimate of 12,000 pounds sitting on those steep, frozen slopes.

 But the issue does not stop there.

 Lodgers at the base of the mountain burn pits of trash that can be as large as 270 square feet to 2,150 square feet.
 The trash includes plastic, beer cans, glass bottles, paper products, etc. Burning these pits of garbage have negative side effects.
-Poisonous gas gets released into the air and chemicals seep into the water once buried.
-The Lodge owners avoid recycling because it is too much of an expense.
+Poisonous gas is released into the air and chemicals seep into the water once buried.
+The Lodge owners avoid recycling because of the expense.